AustinAres2007/DeveloperJoe/README.md

 ## Todo 1.4.0

+- When using /start, add a parameter so you don't have to wait for the bot to generate text
+- @ing bot makes it talk to you.
+- Add volume slider for bot
 - Transplant old version data to new database when the version is different and create defaults of what is missing.
 - Add script that installs voice libraries for respective systems.
 (Keep in mind of OS, and system arch)
 - Add version checking when a backup is loaded.
+- Add static reduction when listening for voice

+Bugs

+- When using /shutup, there is a good chance an error will appear regarding a closed IO object